cyber3pxVA/VAbitnet_i2/README.md

 # VABitNet - Proof of Concept for VA Workstation

-> **⚠️ PROOF OF CONCEPT**: This is a demonstration deployment of BitNet 1.58-bit LLM running on a VA workstation without admin rights.
+> **⚠️ PROOF OF CONCEPT**: This is a demonstration deployment of BitNet 1.58-bit LLM running on a VA workstation using VHA-compliant portable tools.
 The included model (2.4B parameters) demonstrates the infrastructure for offline local AI deployment.

 ## What This Is

-This repository shows that **AI language models can run locally on VA laptops** without:
+This repository shows that **AI language models can run locally on VA laptops** using:
+- VHA-compliant portable toolchain (MinGW, CMake)
+- Standard VHA workstation environment
-- Cloud services or internet access (no HuggingFace dependency after initial clone)
+- Offline operation (no cloud services after initial clone)
-- Special permissions or admin rights
-- GPU or specialized hardware
+- CPU-only inference (no GPU required)
-- Violating VA security policies
+- Self-contained deployment approach

 **Current Status**: ✅ Working inference with 2.4B parameter BitNet model on VA workstation